pili-engineering/pili-sdk-python/README.md

 ```python
 hub.create_stream()
 ```
-or you can specific some arguments like
+or you can specify some arguments like

 ```python
 hub.create_stream(title="test", publishSecurity="static")